sarahlehman/smalltownkitten/content/post/meow.md

 }
 Our cat won’t stop meowing.
 It’s so constant that sometimes I fear I have forgotten something essential to this animal’s survival.
-The other day Justin got so frustrated with the incessant noise he shouted, “Can’t you go entertain yourself?\!
+The other day Justin got so frustrated with the incessant noise he shouted “Can’t you go entertain yourself?\!
 Why don’t you go lick your balls or something?”
 (This is how parents do it too, right?)
 I didn’t want to burst Justin’s bubble by telling him that Nugget doesn’t actually *have*